Hawke's Bay has three new cases of Covid, linked to previous cases

-Hawke's Bay has three new Covid cases, linked to previously reported cases bringing the region's tally to 31, and one new location of interest.
+Hawke's Bay has three new Covid cases linked to previously reported cases, bringing the region's tally to 31, and two new locations of interest.

-The Ministry of Health announced the new cases, along with a Hawke's Bay case, with links yet to be established, which will be officially added to the Ministry's case numbers tomorrow.
+The Ministry of Health announced the new cases today, along with a Hawke's Bay case, with links yet to be established, which will be officially added to the Ministry's case numbers tomorrow.

-The new location of interest is Napier Intercity Bus Terminal (January 28, 1pm to 1.50pm).
-The Ministry advised anyone who had been to the location to self-monitor for Covid symptoms for 10 days after you were exposed.
+The first new location of interest is Napier Intercity Bus Terminal (January 28, 1pm to 1.50pm).
+The Ministry advised anyone who had been at the location at that time to self-monitor for Covid symptoms for 10 days after you were exposed.

 If symptoms develop, get a test and stay at home until you get a negative test result.